yusigrist/LLM-Merging-Piepline/README.md

 Run first setup.sh

-And configure on script.sh the models you want to merge and evaluate.
+And configure on script.sh the models you want to merge and evaluate and huggingface Apikey and username.

 ## Plotting